 In some cases, law firms also take on cases that involve public interest.
 These law firms complete pro bono work for clients who cannot otherwise pay for the services they need.
 This type of work allows lawyers to supplement their workload with meaningful public service projects that benefit the community.
 These lawyers typically accept a specific number of pro bono cases at a given time and provide services to both paying and non-paying clients.

 Public interest law can be a rewarding career path, but the salary range is typically much less than what lawyers earn in private practice.
-The median pay for those in public interest law is around $42,000, rising to about $62,550 with 11 to 15 years of experience.
-Those working as public defenders can expect to begin at $47,500 and rise to $76,000 with experience.
 Because many public interest lawyers work for nonprofit organizations, the pay and benefits are typically lower.
+To find more information regarding salary and benefits for those practicing public interest law, visit the Bureau of Labor Statistics website.

 Like most other areas of law, those who wish to pursue a career in public interest law must complete a total of seven years of schooling after high school.
 This includes a four-year undergraduate degree, followed by three years of graduate school.
 While all lawyers must earn a law degree, professionals serving the public interest may also benefit from a Master of Public Administration (MPA) degree.
 An MPA provides lawyers with knowledge to expand their practice or shift to a career in public service.
 Continuing education is another common requirement among lawyers, including public interest lawyers.